Who we are

 On return to Sydney at Fox Icon and Working Title Films she worked across story development and production on the films; Oscar & Lucinda, Two Hands, Strange Fits Of Passion, Ned Kelly, Gettin’ Square, The Square, The Three Stooges, New Zealand film NO.2.
 During the eight years she worked with Producer Tim White, she managed a slate of over 20 films and assessed over 7000 projects.

 In 2005, Mel decided she’d spent enough time with imaginary people in fictional circumstances.
-So, she shifted her focus to real world problems and factual media, enhancing her skills to develop cross-media stories, share resources and engage and connect audiences using digital technology.
+So, she shifted her focus to real world problems, factual media, and documentaries - enhancing her skills to develop cross-media stories, engage and connect audiences using digital technology.

-Since then she has: managed a small boutique arts hotel where she designed and developed a community focussed web site, established sponsorships with arts organisations, and created and curated an artist/writers residency supporting 23 projects; made independent theatre; produced a mobile TV show and online content; assisted arts and travel enterprises with online and marketing strategies; built teams for VFX, animation and interactive digital media companies; absorbed herself in the environmental sustainability sector; and salvaged lots of almost wasted resources.
+Since then she has: managed a small boutique arts hotel (Regents Court) where she created and curated an artist/writers residency supporting 23 projects, designed their community focussed web site, and established sponsorships with Sydney Opera House, Company B and other arts organisations ; made independent theatre; produced a mobile TV show and online content for Vodafone; assisted arts and travel enterprises with online and marketing strategies; built teams for VFX, animation and interactive digital media companies (Dr D Studios, Rising Sun Pictures, Spinifex); produced documentaries; absorbed herself in the environmental sustainability sector; shared resources, and saved lots of almost-wasted-resources going to landfill.

 A few years back she got in touch with her inner geek.
-She's spent her time making useful knowledge sharing software tools and researching ways to make and fund cross media projects and interactive stories.
+She's spent her time making useful productivity and knowledge sharing software tools and researching ways to make and fund cross media projects and an interactive online series of short stories.

 Creative Strategist - Digital Producer - Community Engagement Specialist - Clothes Swapper